agnostic-apollo/tudo/README.md

 The `core_script` or any other arguments passed for all the command types must be preserved in their original form and must be passed as is to `tudo` without any variable expansion or history expansion, etc.

 This can be done in two ways, either using single quotes to surround the `core_script` and arguments or passing them with process substitution with a literal `cat` `heredoc`.

 &nbsp;

 If you are using [Termux:Tasker] plugin to run `tudo` commands, you would need to use single quotes to pass arguments, since it doesn't support process substitution.
 You would need to install [Termux:Tasker] version `>= 0.5` since argument parsing is broken in older versions.
 Check the [Passing Arguments Surrounded With Single Quotes](#passing-arguments-surrounded-with-single-quotes) section for more details.
 Check the `Template 2` and `Template 3` of the [Termux Tasker Plugin Tudo Templates Task](#templates) task for templates on how to use single quotes to pass arguments with Tasker.
 Basically, just set your script text to the `%core_script` variable with the `Variable Set` action and add any additional command options or arguments to the `%arguments` variable.

 &nbsp;

 If you are using a foreground terminal session or scripts to run `tudo` commands, you can use single quotes to pass arguments or use process substitution.
 If you are using a foreground terminal session, then you must disable the `bash` command completion and history expansion for the current terminal session before running `tudo` command to pass multi-line arguments by running `bind 'set disable-completion on'; set +H`.
 Check the [Passing Arguments Using Process Substitution](#passing-arguments-using-process-substitution) section for more details.
 Check the [Examples](#examples) section for templates on how to use process substitution to pass arguments.

 &nbsp;

 If you are using [RUN_COMMAND Intent] to run `tudo` commands with Tasker using the `TermuxCommand()` function in `Tasker Function` action, you don't need to surround the `core_script` or arguments with single quotes, since arguments are split on a simple comma `,` instead.
 If your arguments themselves contain simple commas `,` (`U+002C`, `&comma;`, `&#44;`, `comma`), then you must replace them with the comma alternate character `‚` (`#U+201A`, `&sbquo;`, `&#8218;`, `single low-9 quotation mark`) for each argument separately before passing them to the intent action and would also need to pass the `-r` command option to `tudo`.
 Check the [Passing Arguments Using RUN_COMMAND Intent](#passing-arguments-using-run_command-intent) section for more details.
 Check the `Template 2` of the [Termux RUN_COMMAND Intent Tudo Templates Task](#templates) task for a template on how to replace commas in each argument separately with Tasker.

 &nbsp;

 If you are using [RUN_COMMAND Intent] to run `tudo` commands with Tasker or other apps using the `am` command, like using the `Run Shell` action in Tasker, you need to surround all your arguments, like the `core_script` and all other arguments with single quotes when passing them to the `com.termux.RUN_COMMAND_ARGUMENTS` string array extra after you have escaped all the single quotes in the final value, since otherwise it may result in incorrect quoting if the arguments themselves contain single quotes.
 However, due to the string array extra, the arguments are still split on a simple comma `,` so if your arguments themselves contain simple commas `,` (`U+002C`, `&comma;`, `&#44;`, `comma`), then you would also have to replace them with the comma alternate character `‚` (`#U+201A`, `&sbquo;`, `&#8218;`, `single low-9 quotation mark`) for each argument separately before passing them as the argument to the extra and would also need to pass the `-r` command option to `tudo`.
 Check the [Passing Arguments Using RUN_COMMAND Intent](#passing-arguments-using-run_command-intent) section for more details.
 Check the `Template 3` of the [Termux RUN_COMMAND Intent Tudo Templates Task](#templates) task for a template on how to replace commas in each argument separately and also escape single quotes in all the arguments with Tasker.

 &nbsp;

 Note that for [RUN_COMMAND Intent], any arguments passed to any command options or the main arguments to `tudo` should also **not** be surrounded with single or double quotes to prevent whitespace splitting in the intent action, like done for usage with `Termux:Tasker` plugin since splitting will occur on simple comma characters instead.
 Check the `Template 4` of the [Termux RUN_COMMAND Intent Tudo Templates Task](#templates) task for a template for this.

-&nbsp;&nbsp;
+&nbsp;

-##### Passing Arguments Surrounded With Single Quotes
+#### Passing Arguments Surrounded With Single Quotes

 Any argument surrounded with single quotes is considered a literal string and variable expansion is not done.
 However, if an argument itself contains single quotes, then they will need to be escaped properly.
 You can escape them by replacing all single quotes `'` in an argument value with `'\''` **before** passing the argument surrounded with single quotes.
 So an argument surrounded with single quotes that would have been passed like `'some arg with single quote ' in it'` will be passed as `'some arg with single quote '\'' in it'`.
 This is basically 3 parts `'some arg with single quote '`, `\'` and `' in it'` but when processed, it will be considered as one single argument with the value `some arg with single quote ' in it` that is passed to `tudo`.